IM (1989); GM (1990).

 <European Team Championship> Shirov represented Spain in 1999, 2001, 2003, 2007, 2009 and 2011, playing top board on all occasions except in 2011 when he played board 2.
 He won individual gold in 1999.

 <National Leagues> Shirov played board 2 for the Ural Sverdlovsk team in the Russian Premier League from 2006 until 2009 inclusive, winning 2 team golds, 1 team silver, 1 team bronze, and 2 individual golds, and two individual silvers during this period.
-He absented himself from the competition for two years before rejoining it in 2012 when he played board 2 for Yugra, and in 2013, when he played for Malakhit Ekaterinburg, winning team and individual silver (on board 4) in 2013 and team gold and individual silver (also on board 4) in 2014.
+He absented himself from the competition for two years before rejoining it in 2012 when he played board 2 for Yugra, and in 2013 and 2014, when he played for Malakhit Ekaterinburg, winning team and individual silver (on board 4) in 2013 and team gold and individual silver (also on board 4) in 2014.
 In 2015, he again played for Malakhit Ekaterinburg, this time on board 1 where he won an individual silver.

 Other national leagues in which Shirov has participated include: